4 Ways to Manage Holiday Bloating

 4. Take Probiotics

-Last but not least, if you’re feeling off balance from all of the holiday indulgences, and looking for a post holiday gut makeover guide, loading up on healthy bacteria like those found in the scientifically-proven and trusted Bio-K+ probiotics helps to support digestive health by adding beneficial bacteria in your gut and ultimately it may balance your gut microbiota.
+Last but not least, if you’re feeling off balance from all of the holiday indulgences, loading up on healthy bacteria like those found in the scientifically-proven and trusted Bio-K+ probiotics products helps to support digestive health by adding beneficial bacteria in your gut and ultimately it may balance your gut microbiota.
 A balanced gut microbiota means less intestinal gas and less bloating.
+Given the clear link between probiotics and digestive health, choosing a premium quality and effective product like Bio-K+, created with a deep expertise in microbiome health, can truly make a difference in your health and quality of life!

 Looking to stock up on Bio-K+ ?
 Check out our collection of products, then head to our store locator to find Bio-K+ at a retailer near you or order online for home delivery.

-Browning, K. N., & Travagli, R. A. (2014).
+1. Browning, K. N., & Travagli, R. A. (2014).
 Central nervous system control of gastrointestinal motility and secretion and modulation of gastrointestinal functions.
 Comprehensive Physiology, 4(4), 1339-68.

 Best Sellers